JoseDeFreitas/BulkCreateGoogleDrive/README.md

 you need to paste that file into the program's folder, at the top root (where the executable file lies). **Don't forget to rename the credentials file to `credentials.json`.** When you run the program the first time, a folder named `token.json` will be created.
-**Keep that folder inside the main program folder**, it is required
+**Keep that folder inside the main program folder**, it is required.

 #### `files.txt` format